ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 **DR orchestrator deployment time**:

-Displays the date and time when the primary orchestrator was deployed.
+Displays the date and time when the primary orchestrator is deployed.
+This helps you to plan for any upgrade or migrate of your orchestrator if you are not in the latest level.
+You can review the availability of latest levels through ksysmgr commands.
+For more details see [Installing the KSYS fileset](https://www.ibm.com/docs/en/vmrmdr/1.9.0?topic=installing-#install_ksys__vmrmdr_ksys_install__title__1).

 **Standby Orchestrator deployment time**: